xxjan719/MLtraining_xingjian/1_linear_regression/README.md

 ## Linear regression
-@Ruitai, try to present some detials about linear regression here.
+@Xingjian, try to present some detials about linear regression here.

 ### Assignment
 This task is to implement the linear regression includes two parts.